 So, I’m not at home.

 My family is on a forced internment inside the bowels of the fourth largest city in the U.S. We’re here dealing with, and trying to work through, some pretty serious health issues of my husband’s.
-I’m only sharing that to emphasize that we’d rather, at this juncture, be pretty much anywhere else right now: with Home of course ranking number one, and “tied nekkid to an ant hill“ ranked just above where we are.
+I’m only sharing that to emphasize that we’d rather, at this juncture, be pretty much anywhere else right now: with Home of course ranking number one, and “tied nekkid to an ant hill“

 Being trapped here, we’ve had to Do As the Natives Do: deal with the noise, the traffic, the tap water that stinks of seaweed, and the most horrifying City Routine of all—the watching of network morning television.